Likkiii/ML-models/README.md

 # ML-models

-This repo contains a list of few ML Models I had made in the past year.
+This repo contains a list of ML Models I had made in the past year.